 Skin cancer is the most common cancer in New Zealand.
 The three main types of skin cancers are: squamous cell carcinoma (SCC), basal cell carcinoma (BCC), and melanoma.
 They usually occur on sun exposed skin.
 Due to New Zealander’s high exposure to sunshine, we have one of the highest rates of skin cancer.

-Dr Scott Barker, Dr Ian Coutts and Dr John Snow, specialist dermatologist at the NZDSCC have all undertaken many years of medical training.
+Dr Scott Barker, Dr Micheal Sawchuk and Dr William Hunt, specialist dermatologist at the NZDSCC have all undertaken many years of medical training.
 They are experts in the diagnosis, and all the treatment options for skin cancer.
 They will discuss and formulate the best treatment plan for your skin cancer, based on the type of lesion, site of lesion and your background health issues.
 Dermatologists are trained in providing expert advice on all the treatment options.

 Squamous Cell Carcinoma